sumahiremath/buildtales/about/index.md

 ### Why I Write

-**Build Tales** is where I share stories from the trenches—practical insights that don’t always make it into polished case studies.
+**Build Tales** is where I share stories from the trenches—practical insights that don't always make it into polished case studies.
+All articles are based on real-world engineering practice.
+Ideas are my own, written with AI assistance for speed, and reviewed by me for accuracy and reliability.

-My current series, **“How U.S. Payments Really Work,”** is a 50+ article survival manual for anyone building platforms that move money.
+My current series, **"How U.S. Payments Really Work,"** is a 50+ article survival manual for anyone building platforms that move money.
 It breaks down the rails—ACH, cards, wires, wallets, faster payments, and crypto—showing how money truly flows through banks, networks, and regulators.

 I also write about:
 - **Engineering leadership** — scaling teams without losing culture